discourse/discourse/docs/INSTALL-cloud.md

 > ⚠️ **Email is CRITICAL for account creation and notifications in Discourse.** If you do not properly configure email before bootstrapping YOU WILL HAVE A BROKEN SITE!

+> 💡 Email here refers to [Transactional Email](https://www.google.com/search?q=what+is+transactional+email) not the usual email service like Gmail, Outlook and/or Yahoo.

 - No existing mail server?
 Check out our [**Recommended Email Providers for Discourse**][mailconfig].

 - Already have a mail server?
 Great.
 Use your existing mail server credentials.
-(Free services like Gmail/Outlook/Yahoo do no support Transactional emails.)
+(Free email services like Gmail/Outlook/Yahoo do not support transactional emails.)

-- To ensure mail deliverability, you must add valid [SPF and DKIM records](https://www.google.com/search?q=spf+dkim) in your DNS.
+- To ensure mail deliverability, you must add valid [SPF and DKIM records](https://www.google.com/search?q=what+is+spf+dkim) in your DNS.
 See your mail provider instructions for specifics.

 - If you're having trouble getting emails to work, Follow our [Email Troubleshooting Guide](https://meta.discourse.org/t/troubleshooting-email-on-a-new-discourse-install/16326)